MUDAL/ESP-IDF-ThingSpeak-HTTP/README.md

 #define WRITE_API_KEY             "YOUR-WRITE-API-KEY"
 ```

 ## Debugging the code using the serial terminal
+Debug messages are present in different parts of the code to allow the user understand what happens when the program runs.
+These messages are displayed when calls are made to ``ESP_LOGI()``.

 ## Visualizing the sensor's data

 ![Screenshot (263)](https://user-images.githubusercontent.com/46250887/195719147-5c192529-4e3c-4007-9b85-9c6767c81857.png)